 Lookup Table: To convert the data using a lookup table of known substitution values, type in the filename which contains the table.
 If the full PATH name is not included, the file will be searched for in the current directory as shown in Get File Path.
 If a multiplier or offset value is being used for this Screen Object, it will be applied to the original data before searching for a match in the lookup table.
 For a detailed description of the file format and how to create a substitution list, see Lookup Tables.
 Note, this entry box supports variables.

-Math Formula: To convert the data using a mathematical expression, type in the formula here.
-This formula can contain the four common math operators (addition, subtraction, multiplication, and division), any constant with or without a decimal point, as well as variables that represent the current value of other Screen Objects.
-If this Screen Object is being included in the formula as one of the variables, any multiplier, offset value, or lookup table will be applied to the original data before using it in the equation.
+Math Formula: To convert the data using a mathematical expression, type in a formula here.
+This formula can contain the four basic arithmetic operators (+ - / *), the Exponent operator, complex Math Functions (Sine, Cosine, Square Root, etc.), constants with or without a decimal point, and any of the other Variables and Screen Objects available in the project.
+If this Screen Object is being included in the formula as one of the variables, any multiplier, offset value, or lookup table will be applied to the original data before using it in the formula.
 If this Screen Object is not included in the formula, the Screen Object will update autonomously based on the formula instead of using the polling command or any data sent to it by another object.

 Tick Marks: Select the number of tick marks to show on the Meter Gauge faceplate.
 These will be spaced evenly around the dial.